mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/troubleshooting.md

 Here are some probable causes:

-### The agent hasn't called MindSphere APIs for a long time
+### The agent hasn't called {{site.productname}} APIs for a long time

-If your agent is calling MindSphere APIs only occasionally the authentication secrets might expire.
+If your agent is calling {{site.productname}} APIs only occasionally the authentication secrets might expire.
 In order to prevent that the Node-RED has an automatic keep alive feature which renews the client secrets even if no data is sent.
 If you are writing a custom agent make sure that you are doing something like this:

 ```javascript
 setInterval(async () => {